WebifiDevs/QuickBooks-IIF-Reconciler/README.md

 # AutoReconcile

 AutoReconcile is an automation tool designed to streamline the process of reconciling bank transactions with QuickBooks records.
-It extracts transactions from PDF files, matches them, and generates an IIF file for easy import into QuickBooks, facilitating seamless reconciliation.
+It extracts transactions from PDF files, matches them, and generates an .iif (`Intuit Interchange Format`) file for easy import into QuickBooks, facilitating seamless reconciliation.

 ## Table of Contents